 The ability of arc21 to implement its Business Continuity Plan has been a challenge but overall the organisation was able to maintain service continuity to our Partner Councils with only a few minor technical problems.

-The experience gained from the Covid-19 crisis has demonstrated that we are able to quickly implement our Business Continuity Plan with the minimum of disruption to service in the event of another similar emergency
+The experience gained from the Covid-19 crisis has demonstrated our ability to quickly implement our Business Continuity Plan with the minimum of disruption to service in the event of another similar emergency.